hyoyou/minion-reach-client/README.md

 # Minion /REACH/
 **BELLOOO!!** I mean..
 Hello!
-Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to deciper the codes set up by minions in order to save a banana farm from being consumed wholly by minions.
+Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to deciper the codes set up by mischievous minions.
+Minions really love bananas and they locked us out of our own farm!
+Guess the correct code to get in and get them out of the banana farm before it's too late.
 Each mistake allows a minion to sneakily enter the farm, and the mission will be over when 6 minions are able to enter.
 It won't be easy!
 The minions have a very extensive vocabulary.
 Are you up for the challenge? :bowtie:

 <hr />